istio/istio.io/content/pt-br/docs/ops/diagnostic-tools/istioctl/index.md

 ## Get an overview of your mesh

-You can get an overview of your mesh using the `proxy-status` command:
+You can get an overview of your mesh using the `proxy-status` or `ps` command:

 {{< text bash >}}
 $ istioctl proxy-status